 I find it deeply gratifying to help provide a service that not only makes lawyers – from white shoe New York firms to solo practitioners – more efficient and effective but that also helps alleviate the stress and anxiety that comes from feeling like an imposter.
 Keeping your head above water while practicing law is hard enough – no one should have to do it without a life preserver.

 [*] For the record (in case anyone from the bar association is reading this), I have not, to the best of my knowledge, committed any actual malpractice.
 It was just a feeling.
 You know you’ve felt the same way.

 About the author

-Joe Green is a Senior Legal Editor at Thomson Reuters Practical Law, the premier legal know-how service for business lawyers.
-Joe focuses on writing Practical Law's startup and venture capital content to help law firm and in-house attorneys practicing in that space work more efficiently.
+Joe Green was a Senior Legal Editor at Thomson Reuters Practical Law, the premier legal know-how service for business lawyers.
+Joe focused on writing Practical Law's startup and venture capital content to help law firm and in-house attorneys practicing in that space work more efficiently.